capac/running_app/README.rst

 * Shows bar chart for weekly cumulative distance achievement,
 * Shows bar chart for weekly average speed achievement,
 * Shows bar chart for number of weekly running sessions,
-* Allows bar chart views over the previous 1, 3, 6 and 9 month spans,
+* Allows bar chart views over the previous 1, 3 and 6 month spans,
 * Import and export of data in CSV formats,
-* Creates stacked bar chart for marathon training programs.
+* Creates stacked bar chart for marathon training programs,
+* Advanced search form that allow search on dates, distances, speeds and paces.

 Requirements
 ============